geosolutions-it/MapStore2/docs/developer-guide/integrations/users/keycloak.md

 By default MapStore can integrate openID login with Keycloak and also supports integration with Keycloak SSO.

-By default users that do the login with Keycloak are created on the database.
+By default users that login with Keycloak are created on the database.
 Anyway MapStore can interact with Keycloak REST API to provide a direct integration without persisting anything on the database.
 This provides a more strict integration between the applications, allowing to assign roles and groups directly from keycloak, and avoiding any synchronization issue.